LIAAD/Time-Matters/README.md

 If you want to know how to execute Time-Matters MultipleDocs through the prompt please refer to this [link](../../wiki/How-to-use-Time-Matters-MultipleDocs#Cli).

+## Python Notebook
+We highly recommend you to resort to this [Python Notebook](requirements.txt) should you are interested in playing with Time-Matters.

 ## API
 https://time-matters.inesctec.pt/api